RuchiSagar002655548/webapp/README.md

 ### Environments

-- **Dev Environment**: Utilizes AWS Certificate Manager for SSL certificates.
+- **Dev Environment**: Utilizes AWS Certificate Manager for SSL certificate.
 - **Demo Environment**: SSL certificates are obtained from zeroSSL, imported into AWS Certificate Manager, and configured with a load balancer.

 ## CI/CD Workflow